 Why can't I use the entering beam radius as my object height?

 Because geometry.
 They're different things (but happen to be the same when the object is infinitely far away.)

 How do I zoom into a drawing window?

 You have to create a new drawing window.
 Create a new drawing window and, in that window, you can draw a rectangle around the region of interest.

 How do I use OSLO on my macOS (or Linux)?

 Nearly all the Virtual machine solutions will work.
 I use WINE because I did not want to deal with yet another OS on my machine.
 Install WINE and then install OSLO.
 It works pretty well.

-How do I use OSLO for all my simple lens homework?
+How do I use OSLO for all my thin lens homework?